azhx/blagoblag/content/drafts/certificate-transparency-for-server-operators.rst

 assertions that a certificate has been submitted to a log, and will be publicly visible in the log shortly.

+There's one small extra detail.
+In addition to anyone (you, your CA, someone just crawling the web) being able to submit certificates to Certificate Transparency logs, the CA issuing your certificate can also submit what's called a "pre-certificate" to the log.
+A pre-certificate can be submitted just before isusing the certificate itself, and it lets you embed the SCTs directly into the certificate.
+Only your CA is able to do this.

 Now that your certificate is included in a log, you'll want to serve your SCTs to people who access your website.
 Just being included in a log is not sufficient to meet Chrome's Certificate Transparency requirement, you must be